FirstLegoLeague/launcher/docs/userguide.md

 ### Score management screen

-Press the menu icon to open the `Score management` screen.
+Press the menu icon on the top left of the `Scoresheet` to open the `Score management` screen.

 <img src="scoring-management.png" style="width:75%">